The Avvo Rating explained

 Does Avvo publish the details of how the rating is calculated?

 The data that we take into account is all displayed on an attorney’s profile.
 However, we do not disclose the weight we give to this information so that no one can game the system, boosting their rating through unfair advantage.
 Much as Google doesn’t share its search engine secrets, we don’t share the inner-workings of the Avvo Rating so we can maintain the neutrality and integrity of the rating.

 What if a lawyer doesn’t have a rating at all?

+Avvo does not provide a numerical rating for profiles that have not been claimed by that attorney.
 Avvo does not provide any rating in instances where it would not be useful, such as if the attorney is deceased or serving as a public official.

 An attorney may request we remove the rating from their profile, and we honor those requests for attorneys who have not been disciplined and who are not looking for clients.
 These profiles will read “Avvo Rating Not Displayed”, and will not appear on practice area search listings in Avvo’s directory.

 Do lawyers have to pay or sign-up to have an Avvo Rating?